B2B Benchmarking & Market Research Guide

 How often should you review and update B2B market benchmarks?

 Review benchmarks quarterly at minimum, with a deeper refresh annually.
+Annual benchmarking studies establish the baseline; quarterly pulse surveys track movement against it.
 Markets shift, competitors move, and your own performance changes, so benchmarks lose relevance if they go stale.

 How helpful was this article?